 - It is quite a heavy mower

 Husqvarna 967324101 V-Twin 724cc

-Established in 1689, Husqvarna has over 320 years of innovation and design under their belt with experience across commercial and home products.
-The Husqvarna 967324101 V-Twin 724cc is the perfect combination of stylish design and excellent performance that features a Briggs and Stratton 24HP V-twin endurance engine with air filtration, chrome plated valves and a huge fan for cooling.
+Established in 1689, Husqvarna has over 320 years of innovation and design under its belt with experience across commercial and home products.
+The Husqvarna 967324101 V-Twin 724cc is the perfect combination of stylish design and excellent performance that features a Briggs and Stratton 24HP V-twin endurance engine with air filtration, chrome plated valves, and a huge fan for cooling.

 Mowing the lawn with this beauty isn’t as much of a chore as it is an occasion.